vnjean/Covid-Dashboard/README.md

 2. Upload the resulting data to Tableau.
 3. Utilize the four Excel sheets, each serving a specific purpose, for visualization.

-## Contributing
-If you'd like to contribute to this project, please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Credits
 - [Alex the Analyst](https://www.youtube.com/channel/UC7cs8q-gJRlGwj4A8OmCmXg) for providing the initial SQL sheet.